thelfer/tfel/docs/web/singlecrystal.md

 % Thomas Helfer
 % 11/09/2017

-This page' purpose is twofold:
+This page's purpose is twofold:

 - it shows how to define:
     - the crystal structure.
     - the slip systems.
-Once the slip systems are defined, the normals to the slips planes, the slip directions (normalized Burger's vector), the orientations tensors and their symmetric parts are automatically defined.
+Once the slip systems are defined, the normals to the slip planes, the slip directions (normalized Burger's vector), the orientation tensors and their symmetric parts are automatically defined.
     - the interaction matrix (used to describe hardening).
     - the interaction matrix used to evaluate the effect of all the dislocation on the mean free path of dislocations of a specific system.
-- how to use to information in pratice.
+- how to use the information in practice.

 # Description of the slip systems, orientation tensors and of the interaction matrices

 ## Crystal structure

 The crystal structure must be defined through the `@CrystalStructure` keyword.
-This keyword is followed by one of the following value:
+This keyword is followed by one of the following values:

 - `Cubic`: cubic structure.
 - `BCC`: body centered cubic structure.